You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Thankfully, road trips in Croatia don’t usually take very long.
 For example, between Zagreb and Dubrovnik, it’s around a 6-hour drive.

-You can rent a hire car from both local companies and international brands in towns and cities and around transport hubs.
+You can rent a hire car from both local companies and international brands in towns and cities, and around transport hubs.

 That said, there are some affordable deals on international brands, such as booking online or as part of a package with your accommodation or flight.

-Don’t forget that you will have to pay tolls on all highways in Croatia.
-An example charge is from Split to Dubrovnik, which costs €6.60, while Zagreb to Dubrovnik (480 kilometers) costs €30 along the highway.
+Don’t forget that tolls apply on most motorways (autoceste) in Croatia.
+An example charge is from Split to Dubrovnik, which costs €6.70, while Zagreb to Dubrovnik (480 kilometers) costs €30 along the highway.

 Then you have to factor in the price of gas, too.
-At the moment, petrol costs €1.50 per liter in Croatia.
-You should also budget for parking.
+Petrol prices vary, but are often around €1.35–€1.50 per liter with government price caps sometimes in place.

 Trains